Food Intolerances vs. Food Allergy - The Overview

 4.6 - Histamine intolerance

-Histamine acts as a hormone and neurotransmitter in the human organism.
-It is produced when food ripens, but is also found in some fresh foods.
 If the body cannot produce enough enzymes to break down the histamine from food, histamine intolerance is present.
-After a meal, there is often redness of the skin, rashes, wheals, itching, a runny or stuffy nose, nausea, gastrointestinal problems, diarrhea, dizziness, headaches (including migraines), circulatory problems, and palpitations [15,16].
-Since the histamine content in foods increases with storage time, it is recommended that affected individuals always consume fresh foods whenever possible.
+After a meal, there is often redness of the skin, rashes, wheals, itching, a runny or stuffy nose, nausea, gastrointestinal problems, diarrhea, dizziness, headaches (including migraines), circulatory problems, and palpitations [14].
+As the histamine content in foods increases with storage time, it is recommended that affected individuals always consume fresh foods whenever possible.
 Nevertheless, a special diet must be followed and some foods must be completely avoided.

 5. The most common food allergies